ringtack/FinalProjekt/README.md

-# CSCI1230 Final Project: Fractal Generation
+# CSCI1230 Final Project: Raymarching with Fractals

 Team: No Preference

-Members: Nathan Plano, Nick Huang, Richard Tang (rtang26)
+Members: Nathan Plano, Nick Huang, Richard Tang

 In this project, we created a CPU Raymarching engine to render interesting scenes like Mandelbulbs (3D fractals), fractal trees, and